No Angels discography

-No Angels re-formed in 2007 and released their fourth studio album, Destiny in April of the same year.
-Less successful than their previous albums, it peaked at number four in Germany, becoming their first studio album not to reach the top spot.
+No Angels re-formed in 2007 and released their fourth studio album, Destiny, through Universal Records in April of the same year.
+Commercially less successful than their previous albums, it peaked at number four in Germany, becoming their first studio album not to reach the top spot.
 Although the singles from Destiny failed to match the success of its preceders, it produced two top five hits with the comeback single "Goodbye to Yesterday" and the German entry for the Eurovision Song Contest 2008, "Disappear."
 The band's second post-reunion album, Welcome to the Dance, was released in September 2009.
 It peaked at number twenty-six, lasting two weeks in the German albums chart, and became their lowest-charting and selling album up to then.
 Its first and only single "One Life" peaked at number fifteen in Germany.
 In September 2010, band member Nadja Benaissa left the band, leaving No Angels as a trio before they went into another hiatus.
 In early 2021, the band reformed once more as a quartet, commemorating with their 2001 debut.
-Their sixth studio album 20, a collection of re-recordings and new songs, was released in June 2021 and became their four non-consecutive number-one album on the German Albums Chart.
+Their sixth studio album 20, a collection of re-recordings and new songs, was released by BMG Rights Management in June 2021 and became their four non-consecutive number-one album on the German Albums Chart.
+In 2024, No Angels recorded their first Christmas album It's Christmas, which is expected to be released on 21 November 2025 through Stars by Edel and will mark their first release in four years.